MicrosoftDocs/Viva/WorkplaceAnalytics/Use/metric-filters.md

 | CRM attributes (required) | CRM attributes that are [required](../setup/crm-data-upload.md#required-and-reserved-attributes) are always available for use as participant filters. |
 | CRM attributes (optional) | Optional CRM attributes ([reserved optional attributes](../setup/crm-data-upload.md#required-and-reserved-attributes) and [custom attributes](../setup/crm-data-upload.md#custom-attributes)) are also available for use as participant filters. |

-## To apply a metric filter
+## Apply a metric filter

-In this example, you apply a filter to a metric in a person query.
+In this example procedure, you apply a filter to a metric in a person query.
+Specifically, you restrict the _Email sent_ metric to include only the email that was sent during a particular time of day.
+Then, for the population of employees that you've indicated, the query results will show the number of emails sent during the time of day that you selected.

 1. In Workplace Analytics, select **Analyze** > **Queries** > **Person**.